Regular readers of Just Publishing Advice will know that we also own Whizbuzz Books. The two sites have operated side by side for many years now.

 Check your settings to make sure you are not muting or blocking users.

 Don’t be a slave to all your notifications, but you can quickly scan through them once a day.
 If you notice a comment or share about your book, you can say thank you or like a comment.
 It’s yet another way to expand your reach by connecting with people.

 Wrapping it up

-One of the early objectives of Whizbuzz was to give new authors access to an extensive online community of writers, readers, book bloggers, book reviewers and publishers.
+One of the early objectives of Whizbuzz was to give new authors access to an extensive online community of, readers, book bloggers, book reviewers and publishers.

 It is very common for authors to publish a book well before they have built a sizable online author platform.

 The concept of offering one year of book promotion was initially developed to help solve this problem.

 It not only gives an author instant exposure but it also allows them the time to build their own author platform and online reach.